humz2k/ENet-CPP/README.md

 # Usage

 See `include/enetcpp/enetcpp.hpp` for documentation, but here is a simple example.
+For a multi-threaded example, see `test/mt_test_server.hpp`.

 ## Server